 The report summary displays the total amount of video clips, audio clips, and other files that have been offloaded.
 It also includes the total duration of all clips, as well as the total file sizes listed by clip type.
 The “Total” row sums up all files and sizes – this information is comparable to the information in the Finder’s Info window.

-In the list of clips every clip is displayed in one row.
-The information that’s displayed for each clip (e.g. codec, file type, creation date, etc.) is customizable depending on your requirements.
+In the list of clips, every clip is displayed in one row.
+The information displayed for each clip (e.g., codec, file type, creation date, etc.) is customizable depending on your requirements.
 You can choose which information to display when creating the report in the software.

 Roles and Receivers of the Files Report

 - The report summary gives production a very useful overview of what happened on set.
 For example, the total duration of clips can be used by production to calculate shooting ratios.